Cinnamor011/Cinnamor011/README.md

 Associate of Science in Computer Science at NVC<br/>
 Currently learning about AI and LLMs<br/>

-I'm interested in game dev, low level systems, and cyber security!
+I'm interested in game dev, low level systems, and security!
 If you're willing to collaborate on something or for general discussion, let's talk!!

 </div>